Dylan-Nguyen-Dang-Khoa/MNIST-Neural-Network/README.md

 - Put "test" to run the model parameters against the test data

 ## Future Improvements
-- Data visualisation in the form of plots and graphs
 - Add batch norm to push model accuracy